OHRRPGCE stable release (Gorgonzola) - Sunday May 3rd 2020 at 9:14 AM

 It's hard to say whether the modern RPG is dying or just in a slump, but we'd like to see this giant of yesteryear make at least one more stand in the community.
 So, I am proposing the "Heart of the OHR Contest," which is a contest, quite simply, about making the best RPGs we can make with the engine that brought us here in the first place.

 -Must be an RPG.
 This is a zero rule.
 What categorizes as an RPG can be left open for debate, but at the end of the day it must be an RPG.
 In 2010, we saw one game stretch the limit of what we considered acceptable (Do You Want to Be a Hero?), and I would argue Silhouette from 2012 pushed the boundaries, as well.
-For a complete list of the games that made the cut in 2010 and 2012, consult the following link:
+In 2014, we basically bent the rule as far as possible with T4R4D1DDL3.
+In 2016, our winner, Surfasaurus was hotly contested for its interpretation as an RPG.
+In the end, I ruled in its favor.
+What you consider an RPG may differ from what someone else considers an RPG, so if you're not sure, then defend your case for it!
+You might beat the naysayers.
+For a complete list of the games that made the cut in 2010, 2012, 2014, and 2016, consult the following link:

 -Joke games not permitted (though funny ones are okay).